Some relieved to find bodies as hundreds feared dead in Guatemala landslide

 "Mourning is very difficult without a corpse," said Elser Oronez, 41, a senior physician at the shelter.
 "Now comes the hardest part for them."

-(Writing by Dave Graham and Alexandra Alper; Editing by Kieran Murray and Cynthia Osterman)
+(Writing by Dave Graham and Alexandra Alper; Editing by Kieran Murray and Eric Walsh)

+GENEVA The number of people fleeing Syria's civil war to Turkey, Lebanon, Jordan, Iraq and Egypt has passed the 5 million mark, data from the U.N. refugee agency showed on Thursday.

+UNITED NATIONS Nikki Haley has made a tough-talking debut as U.S. President Donald Trump's envoy to the United Nations but her counterparts on the powerful Security Council are waiting to see if that will translate into policies differing from those of the Obama administration on crises from South Sudan and Somalia to Yemen and North Korea.